 - When you wake, choose five things to be grateful for.

 - Spend a few moments thanking God for all you are given.

 - Cultivate gratitude each day for the food you eat.

 - Pray that God changes your heart to a grateful heart.

-You know if we’re not praying people, in love with God and taking time each day to fall deeper in love with God, then I don’t know what faith is about.
-For me prayer is to enable us to deepen our loving relationship with God through Christ.
+You know if we’re not praying people, in love with God and taking time each day to fall deeper in love with God, then what is faith is about.
+Prayer enables us to deepen our loving relationship with God through Christ.